 - Developing energy efficient and effective lighting concepts and systems

 - Modifying and upgrading the mechanical system serving the project area

-Currently, these tunnels are the primary connection arteries for passengers and public arriving by the CTA Blue Line or parking in the garage, as well as guests of the O'Hare Hilton.
-The existing tunnel space is an uninviting welcome to O'Hare, Laura said.
-This project will put an end to the CDAs constant maintenance of these areas, with regard to water infiltration.
-Of equal importance, this project will provide the airport with a beautiful, welcoming first impression for the traveling public!
+These tunnels are the primary connection arteries for passengers and public arriving by the CTA Blue Line or parking in the garage, as well as guests of the O'Hare Hilton.
+The previous tunnel space was a very uninviting welcome to O'Hare, Laura said.
+This project put an end to the CDAs constant maintenance of these areas, with regard to water infiltration.
+Of equal importance, this project also provides the airport with a beautiful, welcoming first impression for the traveling public!

 Lastly, this project is a grand example of the unique services and capabilities of Epstein, highlighting our engineering acumen at determining and solving a vexing water infiltration issue, as well as our design talent at taking a dark and utilitarian piece of infrastructure and re-imaging it as a new and vibrant public access space.